-The TL program is a continuum of the IL program for youth ages 18 up to their 23rd birthday.
-The TL program is voluntary and is open to all youth who meet eligibility.
+The TL program is a continuum of the Independent Living Skills (IL) program for current and former foster youth ages 18 up to their 23rd birthday.
+The TL program is a voluntary program and open to all youth who meet eligibility.
 The youth can be anywhere on the spectrum of transitioning to adulthood.
-The Department of Children, Youth, and Families (DCYF) contracts with local community based agencies and federally recognized tribes throughout the state to provide transitional living skills.
+DCYF contracts with local community-based agencies and federally recognized tribes throughout the state to provide transitional living skills.

 Services may include: